NeuroTechX/ntx_slack_archive/hacknights.md

  >Sorry, arla, I just copied and pasted over from the toronto channel.
 I'll try and remember to update the text next time

+9/19/2017 7:10 PM

+ **yannick** :

+ >Its not all about TO you know& Other cities exist as well :wink: